apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Paused indicates that the rsm is paused, means the reconciliation of this rsm object will be paused.</p>
+<p>Indicates that the rsm is paused, meaning the reconciliation of this rsm object will be paused.</p>
 </td>
 </tr>
 <tr>